la2050/challenge/_2021/learn/little-kids-rock.md

 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Since launching LA County’s first modern band program in 2004, Little Kids Rock has provided 4,200 PD hours to 345 teachers to bring engaging music instruction to kids.
 To measure our qualitative impact, we conduct classroom site visits (as current health guidelines permit), solicit teacher feedback, and require program teachers complete an annual survey on student, teacher, and school outcomes.
-In response to this survey, students have
-  shared: • “My confidence grew, and I completed one of my life goals which was learning how to play the guitar.” • “I like the band because it is fun working with other kids.
+In response to this survey, students have shared: • “My confidence grew, and I completed one of my life goals which was learning how to play the guitar.” • “I like the band because it is fun working with other kids.
 It's fun to get to know each other.” • “I like that it gives me an excuse to be myself in front of people.”
 Countless studies have shown that music education enhances students’ creative thinking, emotional development, and intellectual curiosity, among other benefits.
 Modern band’s collaborative, hands-on approach amplifies these benefits through student-centered instruction.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '190' Describe how Los Angeles County will be different if your work is successful.: >- Little Kids Rock believes that music is best learned experientially.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '190' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '19000' Describe how Los Angeles County will be different if your work is successful.: >- Little Kids Rock believes that music is best learned experientially.
 This means modern band provides students with hands-on experiences with an instrument and opportunities to collaborate with their peers.
 By emphasizing songwriting and improvisation, kids learn to use music as a tool for self-expression.
 Based on historical data, we anticipate the following outcomes in students who participate in modern band: • 85% will feel happier and/or more confident • 85% will want to come to school • 80% will be more likely to express themselves In the long-term, we aim to use modern band to address systemic inequities in education.
 We seek to provide alternate avenues for music education for students without instruments at home, ways to integrate music production technology into music education, and opportunities